qadenz/qadenz.github.io/_docs/locators.md

 Selenium does not readily provide a meaningful friendly reference to element names, which can complicate debugging and troubleshooting when problems arise.
 Without additional logging in the test project, testers are generally only provided references to elements expressed as the given selectors.
 This has a very strong potential to slow down the resolution process as testers must first translate the selector in their stack trace to an actual element on the UI, which can then establish a point of orientation within the progression of test steps.

-By requiring a `name` value to be given in the `Locator` constructor, Qadenz is able to refer to the context-friendly name of an element as the primary identifier in all logging and reporting output.
-This eliminates the time needed to perform any lookup or crossreferencing of selectors to elements in relation to test steps.
+By requiring a `name` value to be given in the `Locator` constructor, Qadenz refers to the context-friendly name of an element as the primary identifier in all logging and reporting output.
+This eliminates the time needed to perform any lookup or cross-referencing of selectors to elements in relation to test steps.
 By reviewing the default logging output or report content, the point at which a problem appears in a test is clearly marked and quickly identified.

 ```
 public Locator signInButton() {